 Anyone disturbing more than 6 square feet of lead-based paint on the interior or 20 square feet on the exterior must get the training.
 This includes remodelers, painters, plumbers, electricians, maintenance personnel and property managers.

 Certified Renovators must attend a four-hour "Certified Renovator Refresher" course every five years.

 Is it time for your refresher course?
-Two classes are scheduled in January.
+One class is scheduled in March.
 Come learn what's new in the RRP Rule.
 To comply with this law, contractors must have one Certified Renovator on staff and have their company certified with the EPA (or Washington State Department of Commerce) for a $50 fee.
 And to remain a Certified Renovator, you must have someone from your firm take a 4-hour re-certification course with a hands-on component.